 My family and I were able to witness this beautiful area on January 1, 2018.
 On this day, it was not only a King Tide but also a Super Moon with a low tide reaching at -1.98 feet!

-Please click on the link provided up above if you would like more information on what a Super Moon is and why it makes the low tide even lower.
+Please click on the link above if you would like more information on what a Super Moon is and why it makes the low tide even lower.

 More Tidal King Days in 2021

-In case you where not able to make it to the coast to check out the King Low Tide in December, here are some more excellent days to take advantage of in 2021!
+If you could not make it to the coast to check out the King Low Tide in December, here are some more excellent days to take advantage of in 2021!

 - 11th at 2:27 pm- (-1.7 feet)